eischet/janitor/sample-scripts/sampleprograms.io/README.md

 # Sample Program Collection

-This is a collection of sample programs designed to be (possible) uploaded to https://sampleprograms.io, a fun project comparing different programming languages.
+This is a collection of sample programs designed to be (possibly) uploaded to https://sampleprograms.io, a fun project comparing different programming languages.

 See [SampleProgramsIOTestCase.java](../../janitor-lang/src/test/java/com/eischet/janitor/SampleProgramsIOTestCase.java) for a unit test that runs the finished scripts and checks their output.